-- My child is 13.
+- My child is 13 or 14.
 Should he/she sign up for a Juniors session instead of a TRAIL KIDS?

 - My son/daughter is completely new to nordic skiing, mountain biking and trail running endurance outdoor sport.
 Can they still register for TRAIL KIDS Programs at any ability level?

 - Does TRAIL KIDS winter program instruct both ski techniques ( skate and classic)?

 - What is the difference between classic and skate skiing techniques?

 - Do all kids purchase TRAIL KIDS race suits and warm-up pants/jackets?

 - Does Loppet TRAIL KIDS rent out ski/bike equipment?

 Each child physically matures differently so the answer may vary depending on your child’s ability to keep up with the other TRAIL KIDS.
 We often allow younger kids to come “test drive” a few sessions if their parents are willing to tag along for the entire session.
 After this “test drive” session, the coaches will make a decision as to if the younger child will be allowed to participate in the TRAIL KIDS Program.
 Sometimes they will be allowed only if the parent attends each session along with them.
 We want to make sure kids are able to follow directions and be both physically and emotionally ready for TRAIL KIDS.

 We have many 13 year old TRAIL KIDS participants who for all different reasons cannot make it to ski on their High School Ski Team.
 We have therefore created a “development team” of older experienced TRAIL KIDS who are challenged to do harder workouts.
 Those who are older and just starting out in Nordic Skiing will most likely be placed with younger aged kids who are at the same ability.